postmatic/epoch/readme.txt

 == Changelog ==

+= 1.0.10 =

+- Ajax requests on some server environments are taking too long when submitting a comment.
+We've put in an animation to fade the comment form out while the user waits for the comment to post.
+- The yellow fade when a new comment arrives has returned!
+- Fixed a bug that would display &amp when someone used an amperstand in their name.

 = 1.0.9 =

 - Added support for our new plugin: [Postmatic Social Commenting](http://wordpress.org/plugins/postmatic-social-commenting).
 Lightweight, simple, and fast social authentication.
 Read about it [on our blog](http://gopostmatic.com/2015/11/weve-finally-f…ocial-networks/).